-Using computers to construct texts is one of the ways in which students today learn to communicate in writing, so the aquisition of computing skills is a valuable ability.
+Using computers to construct texts is one of the ways in which students today learn to communicate in writing, and the acquisition of computing skills is a valuable ability.
 This unit on computer skills has been designed to supplement the Writing sub-elements of the English curriculum, in particular HwK1, HwK2 and HwK3.